Linda Vaughn: Career

-Vaughn was named "Miss Queen of Speed at Atlanta International Raceway" aged 18 and has acquired many other titles since then, including Miss Hurst Golden Shifter.
+Vaughn was named "Miss Queen of Speed at Atlanta International Raceway" when she was 18 and has acquired many other beauty titles since then, including "Miss Hurst Golden Shifter".
+She was chosen to be the queen of the 1961 Dixie 400.
 Vaughn has been a notable ambassador and promoter of various forms of American motor racing for several decades.
+She has worked closely with Hurst Industries, becoming a key part of the company's marketing.